Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

 Many avid gamers like to enhance their gaming experience by using headphones, and there are already a variety of headphones on the market that are compatible with PlayStation consoles.
 You may be looking for a wireless headset if you game from your couch and don't want a tangled cord in your lap.
-On the other hand, wired headphones may be more suitable if you don't want to worry about running out of battery.
-With so many gaming-oriented headphones on the market, you can also find options with additional features, like sound customization, microphone level adjustments, and virtual surround sound features.
-The best headsets for use with the PS5 should have a comfortable fit and accurately localize objects like footsteps in the stereo image.
+On the other hand, wired headphones could be more suitable if you don't want to worry about running out of battery.
+With so many gaming-oriented headphones on the market, you can also find options with additional features like sound customization, microphone level adjustments, and virtual surround sound features.
+Great PS5 headsets should have a comfortable fit and accurately localize objects like footsteps in the stereo image, and work just as well if you're looking for the best PS5 Pro headset, too.

-We've tested over 770 headphones, and below, you'll find our recommendations for the best headsets for PS5 to buy.
-You can also check out our picks for the best gaming headsets, the best PS4 headsets, and the best Xbox Series X headsets.
+We've tested over 815 headphones; below, you'll find our recommendations for the best headsets for PS5 and PS5 Pro.
+You can also check out our picks for the best gaming headsets, the best PS4 headsets, and the best Xbox Series X/S headsets.

 1. Best PS5 Headset

 The Audeze Maxwell Wireless is the best PS5 headset we've tested.
-These over-ears come in a PlayStation variant and offer a premium gaming experience thanks to their planar-magnetic drivers.
-These allow for a deeper bass extension, less distortion, and a better soundstage when compared to dynamic driver headphones, like the SteelSeries Arctis Nova Pro.
-While this makes them a little bulky and heavy for long gaming sessions, their nearly 78-hour battery can get you through many sessions without recharging.
+These premium gaming headphones are available in PlayStation and Xbox variants, so be sure to get the right model for your console.
+Their planar magnetic drivers have a deeper bass extension, less distortion, and better soundstage than many dynamic driver headphones like the SteelSeries Arctis Nova Pro.
+While their drivers do make them a little bulky and heavy for long gaming sessions, their nearly 78-hour battery will get you through a few gaming marathons without needing to recharge.

 These gaming headphones have a neutral sound profile on their default setting.
-The bass range delivers adequate thump and punch to make sound effects like explosions and gunfire immersive without overpowering the mix.
-If you want to change the mix, you can use the Audeze HQ app to switch between EQ presets, like the 'Immersive' preset, which makes the sound profile even flatter and better suited for high-res audio.
-Plus, your voice sounds very clear and natural via the boom mic, and voices from teammates sound detailed and understandable, so you won't miss a thing during an intense game.
-It's worth noting that these headphones are often back-ordered and hard to get a hold of, so it's worth jumping on them if they're available.
+The bass range delivers enough thump and punch to make sound effects like explosions and gunfire immersive without overpowering the mix.
+You can also use the Audeze HQ app to switch between EQ presets if you like to customize your sound.
+The boom mic renders your voice in a very clear and natural manner, and the Audeze's remarkable mid-range accuracy means voices from teammates sound detailed and understandable, so you won't miss a thing during intense games.
+It's worth noting that these headphones are often back-ordered and hard to get a hold of, so jump on them if they're available.

 See our review